SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-raspberrys.md

 ---
 layout: post
 title: PiSeduce Installation - Episode 1
-subtitle: Prepare your Raspberrys
+subtitle: Prepare the Raspberrys
 category: Administration
 index: 2
 ---

 The main hardware requires to set up a PiSeduce cluster is a PoE switch and at least eight Raspberrys.
-A more precise list of the hardware can be found in this [article](/2020-05-28-picluster-setup-from-scratch-ep1).
+A more precise list of the hardware can be found in this [article](/2021-07-23-picluster-shopping-list).
 In PiSeduce clusters, the PiSeduce Resource Manager is able to install operating systems on the Raspberrys by using the network PXE boot, also called, Ethernet boot.
 This boot option is not enabled by default so we have to activate it.
 As this specific boot configuration is heavily dependent of the Raspberry Pi model, we explain how to set up the PXE boot of two models: the Raspberry Pi 3B+ and the Raspberry Pi 4B.
 Older Raspberrys as Raspberry Pi 2 are probably not compatible with our PiSeduce cluster because they do not accept PoE